mm6396/NarrativeHarmBench-PRJ/README.md

 If you use NarrativeHarmBench, please cite:

-@article{alizade2026narrativeharmbench,
-  title  = {NarrativeHarmBench: Evaluating LLM Robustness to Adversarial Narrative Framing in Real-World Events}, author = {Alizade, Mehrnoush and Vadla, Krishna Sai Rohith and Maity, Suman Kalyan}, year   = {2026}
-}
+---

 Authors

-Mehrnoush Alizade · Krishna Sai Rohith Vadla · Suman Kalyan Maity Missouri University of Science and Technology
+Mehrnoush Alizade * Krishna Sai Rohith Vadla * Suman Kalyan Maity Missouri University of Science and Technology

 <p align="center">